 Patton and the mStoner team met this challenge with their combined knowledge of best practices in creating rich user experiences.
 We created clean pathways for each type of visitor, an easy-to-use program finder, simple inquiry forms, a campus exploration tool, eminently clickable calls-to-action, and a number of other customized features designed for Park’s myriad prospective students.
 Here are a few of the strategies that helped mStoner and Park turn a spaghetti bowl into a streamlined, top-shelf user experience that’s winning awards and delivering results.

 Park’s mission to make quality education accessible to all learners came right to the forefront in the content strategy and design concept.
 A pathfinder section appears high up on the homepage hierarchy, inviting students to self-identify from among the six prospective student types.
-“Nontraditional students can get left behind on websites in terms of representation,” said mStoner Content Strategist Shannon Lanus.
+“Nontraditional students can get left behind on websites in terms of representation,” said mStoner director of content strategy and services, Shannon Lanus.
 “For us, it was vital to give each student pathway equal weight and equal prominence.
 The pathfinder allows Park to say with text and photography that all of these audiences are important in their community.
 And that, in turn, supports the messaging we landed on.
 1) Park goes out of its way for ALL students; and 2) diversity is a high priority at Park.
 They’re not being shy about it: they’re proud of it.”

 The new Park site also had to make 41 campus locations immediately find-able and inviting to all visitors. mStoner’s navigation design tackled this a number of ways, beginning with the sticky top navigation bar where a link invites visitors to explore Park’s campuses.